Inspection of Examination Response Materials

 To inspect their material, students must apply in writing.

-Students may inspect a script or scripts at their school.
-A photocopy of the script or copy of the audio recording will be sent to the principal, who will be responsible for conducting the inspection and for destroying the photocopy or audio recording immediately afterwards.
-There is a fee of $21.80 per exam.
+Students may inspect examination response materials at their school.
+A photocopy of the response materials or copy of the audio recording will be sent to the principal, who will be responsible for conducting the inspection and for destroying the photocopy or audio recording immediately afterwards.
+There is a fee of $24.55 per examination.

 What is available for inspection

 All written exam papers and audio recordings for Music performance exams may be made available for inspection.